 Tiny needles, smaller than a strand of hair, penetrate the skin creating channels of micro-trauma, which trigger the production of collagen and elastin.
 While it sounds like a form of torture, the process is actually minimally invasive and can improve skin’s texture and elasticity, as well as fine lines and wrinkles.

 One of the first questions people ask about Microneedling is, “Does it work?”
 The short answer is YES!
-However, its not magic and the best results require a skilled and knowledgeable provider, as well as proper homecare.
+However, it’s not magic and the best results require a skilled and knowledgeable provider, as well as proper home care.
 The number of Microneedling sessions you will need, the cost, and how often you will be treated is determined by the issue being corrected, skin condition, and of course, your budget.
 I generally recommend a series of six Microneedling sessions for correction and three for prevention or maintenance, depending on which other modalities are being used.

-After treatment, the skin will be a bit red and puffy, and will feel tight and somewhat like a mild sunburn.
+After treatment, the skin will be a bit red and puffy and will feel tight and somewhat like a mild sunburn.
 This effect is usually gone within hours, as the redness is just the body’s natural healing response.
 This is the extent of Microneedling downtime!
 There are very few Microneedling side effects.

 If you have an autoimmune condition, diabetes, or are a smoker, the healing process may take longer and the addition of Platelet Rich Plasma therapy (PRP) is strongly recommended.
 Microneedling benefits are greatly increased with the addition of PRP.
-Extracted from your own blood, these growth factors act like a fertilizer for your cells, increasing cell function, and quality, and speeding healing time, so much so that PRP is commonly referred to as “liquid gold” in the aesthetic industry.
+Extracted from your own blood, these growth factors act as a fertilizer for your cells, increasing cell function, and quality, and speeding healing time, so much so that PRP is commonly referred to as “liquid gold” in the aesthetic industry.
 Whether your goal is general improvement/prevention or erasing scars and wrinkles, if you are looking for a treatment that can deliver dramatic Microneedling results with very little downtime and minimal discomfort, MICRONEEDLING with PRP IS FOR YOU!